 What we don’t: Harder to grip a ski pole.

 For keeping your hands as warm as possible, you just can’t beat a mitten design.
-It may compromise dexterity for skiers trying to grip a ski pole, but by keeping your fingers together, you get extremely efficient warmth (your fingers warm each other).
+It may compromise dexterity for skiers trying to grip a ski pole, but by keeping your fingers together, you get extremely efficient warmth thanks to your fingers warming each other.
 The Black Diamond Mercury is our favorite mitten option for offering the expected bump in warmth without a huge leap in price.
-It’s also made with 4-way stretch in the shell and includes removable split-finger liners to make it very user friendly.
+It’s also made with a four-way stretch in the shell and includes removable split-finger liners to make it very user-friendly.

 As with other BD ski gloves we’ve worn, the Mercury has a bomber construction that should hold up to plenty of wear and tear.
 Really, the only downside is whether or not you’re comfortable wearing a mitten.
-We still find gloves to be more convenient and effective for skiing—and the Mercury in particular is a bit bulky for handling a pole—but mittens are nevertheless a good option for those prone to getting cold hands.
-And if you’re willing to compromise a bit of warmth for added dexterity, check out slightly sleeker designs like the Hestra Heli Mittens, Swany X-Cell 2.1 Mitten, and Arc’teryx Fission SV Mitten.
+We still find gloves to be more convenient and effective for skiing—and the Mercury, in particular, is a bit bulky for handling a pole—but mittens are nevertheless a good option for those prone to getting cold hands.
+If you’re willing to compromise a bit of warmth for added dexterity, check out slightly sleeker designs like the Hestra Heli, Swany X-Cell, and Arc’teryx Fission SV.

-See the Black Diamond Mercury Mitten See the Women's BD Mercury Mitten
+See the Black Diamond Mercury Mitt See the Women's BD Mercury Mitt

 Outdoor Research Prevail Heated GTX Glove (ski gloves)Cuff style: Gauntlet